THE CENTER FOR TEACHING, LEARNING, AND ASSESSMENT @CGCC

 3. You should see your course on the Dashboard.
 If you do not see it right away, go to Courses, All Courses.
 If you still do not see your course contact the CTLA or your DE supervisor.

-Get into Edit mode in Concourse
+Get Into Edit Mode in Concourse

 To get into editing mode in the Concourse syllabus, you go to syllabus then edit.
 Once inside you will find comments guiding you on what is needed to edit for each section in the syllabus.
 Much of the syllabus is prefilled with examples in the comments that can be copied and pasted into the syllabus.